ibivibiv/lm-finetuning/Markdown/Experiments/Eval/train-at-set-eval-at-multi.md

 But improvements from training at larger context lens are greater when using larger models (at most 2ppl on gpt2-xl context-len 1024)

 PPl goes down by 4 when eval at 1024 instead of 256 for all models

+Improvement of training at 1024 is even less when training at 512 instead of 256

 ## Hyperparameters